clalancette/pycdlib/docs/README.md

 iso.add_fp(StringIO.StringIO(foostr), len(foostr), '/FOO.;1')
 ```

 Now we add a new file to the ISO.
 There are a few details to notice in this code.
 The first detail to notice is that there are two related APIs called `add_file` and `add_fp`.
 The `add_file` API takes the pathname to a file on the local disk to get the contents from.
 The `add_fp` API takes a file-like object to get the contents from; this can be a normal file-object (such as that returned by standard python (open)[https://docs.python.org/3.6/library/functions.html#open], or this can be any other object that acts like a file.
-In this case, we just use a python `StringIO` object, which behaves like a file-object but is backed by a string.
+In this case, we use a python `StringIO` object, which behaves like a file-object but is backed by a string.
 The second detail to notice is that the second argument to `add_fp` is the length of the content to add to the ISO.
 Since file-like objects don't have a standard way to get the length, this must be provided by the user.
 The `add_file` API can use the length of the file itself for this purpose, so the second argument isn't required there.
 The third detail to notice is that the final argument to `add_fp` is the location of the file on the resulting ISO (also known as the `iso_path`).
 The `iso_path` is specified using something similar to a Unix file path.
 These paths differ from Unix file paths in that they *must* be absolute paths, since PyCdlib has no concept of a current working directory.
 All intermediate directories along the path must exist, otherwise the `add_fp` call will fail (the `/` root directory always exists and doesn't have to be explicitly created).
 Also note that ISO9660-compliant filenames have a slightly odd format owing to their history.
 In standard ISO interchange level 1, filenames have a maximum of 8 characters, followed by a required dot, followed by a maximum 3 character extension, followed by a semicolon and a version.
 The filename and the extension are both optional, but one or the other must exist.
 Only uppercase letters, numbers, and underscore are allowed for either the name or extension.
 If any of these rules are violated, PyCdlib will throw an exception.

 ```
 iso.add_directory("/DIR1")